PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 This code will cause the flow run to continually pause until the user enters a valid age.

 As an additional step, you may want to use an [automation](/concepts/automations) or [notification](/concepts/notifications/) to alert the user to the error.

+## Sending and receiving input

+Use the `send_input` and `receive_input` functions to send input to a flow run or receive input from a flow run.